noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/House/Lirast.md

 # Building

-Large stone temple, with a strangely, starkly open plan and large archways.
-Grand stone stairs lead to open archways that lead into the house.

 The entrance hall is shallow and smells of cold leather and ink.
 The hallways are all lined with heavy black tomes of differing wear.
 A tall door with two simple staircases that lead to a landing with two more doors - the House and the Library.